metabase/static-embedding-reference-apps/node/README.md

 ## Prerequisites

 - **Metabase**.
 You should have already completed the setup detailed in the [README](../README.md) for this repository, which shows you how to get an instance of Metabase up and running in the [metabase](../metabase) directory of this repository.
-You have to also configure Metabase for public sharing.
+You have to also configure Metabase for [public sharing](https://www.metabase.com/docs/latest/administration-guide/12-public-links.html) or [embedding](https://www.metabase.com/docs/latest/administration-guide/13-embedding.html).

 - **Node**.
 You'll need [Node](https://nodejs.org/en/) installed on your machine to run the application.